EmirDe/EmirDe.github.io/index.md

 # Open positions

-* Are you a TU Delft student looking for a side-job (one day per week or over the summer)?
-Are you interested in algorithms and their efficient implementation in C++?
+Are you a TU Delft student looking for a side-job (one day per week or over the summer)?
+Can you come up with algorithmic solutions and implement them efficiently in C++?
 Get in touch!

 # About Me